GV-Shriya/HealthyCrave/README.md

 # HealthyCrave
-HealthyCrave is a Food Nutrition Web Application
+This Repository Contains HealthyCrave, a Food Nutrition Web Application

-Built using Vanilla JS.
+=> Built using Vanilla JS.

-Helps users search for a recipe and get the calories, diet-label (low-carb or high-carb) and health label for key benefits/allergen info like peanut-free and also view the recipe.
+=> Helps users search for a recipe and get the calories, diet-label (low-carb or high-carb) and health label for key benefits/allergen info like peanut-free and also view the recipe.

-Has responsive design.
+=> Has responsive design.

-Uses Edamam API.
+=> Uses Edamam API.

-The png image depicts how the website looks like
+=> The png image depicts how the website looks like